jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 > To start with, find some information of interest about the phone: iOS version and phone model identifier.
 > The flag is in the format FCSC{<model identifier>|<build number>}.
 For example, for an iPhone 14 Pro Max running iOS 18.4 (22E240): FCSC{iPhone15,3|22E240}.

-First, remember what a logical iOS backup looks like: a sea of hex-named folders.
+To answer this question, you need to know what an iOS backup consists of.
+I spoke earlier of a "logical" backup.
+This is important because if you look inside the backup, all you see are weird folders:

 ![](pictures/backup.png)

 To make sense of it we must rebuild the real paths using **Manifest.db** (introduced with iOS 10).
 That DB maps each fileID to its original RelativePath.

-Luckily, some human-readable files survive at the root — including **Info.plist**.
+Luckily, some human-readable files survive at the root, including **Info.plist**.
 Apple stores key device metadata there:
 - product Type (model identifier, e.g. iPhone12,3)
 - product Version (iOS version, e.g. 16.0)
 - build Version (e.g. 20A362)